Frame Interpolation with Consecutive Brownian Bridge Diffusion: Methodology

 By Eq.~\eqref{eq:ddpm sample mean} and~\eqref{eq:ddpm repara mean}, we only need to estimate $\epsilon$ to estimate $p_\theta(\mathbf{x}_{t-1}|\mathbf{x}_t)$.
 Therefore, the training objective is:

 It suffices to train a neural network $\epsilon_\theta(\mathbf{x}_t,t)$ predicting $\epsilon$.

 \textbf{Brownian Bridge Diffusion Model.} Brownian Bridge~\cite{ross1995stochastic} is a stochastic process that transits between two fixed endpoints, which is formulated as $X_t = W_t|(W_{t_1}, W_{t_2})$, where $W_t$ is a standard Wiener process with distribution $\mathcal{N}(0,t)$.
 We can write a Brownian Bridge as $X_t = W_t|(W_0, W_T)$ to define a diffusion process.
-When $W_0 = a,W_T = b$, it follows a normal distribution:
+When $W_0 = a,W_T = b$, we have:

 BBDM~\cite{li2023bbdm} develops an image-to-image translation method based on the Brownian Bridge process by treating $a$ and $b$ as two images.
 The forward diffusion process is defined as:

 $\mathbf{x}_0$ and $\mathbf{y}$ are two images, and $s$ is a constant that controls the maximum variance in the Brownian Bridge.
 The sampling process is derived based on Bayes' theorem~\cite{li2023bbdm}: